-- 1. Travel Journal or Travel Blog to be submitted to the instructor by January 31, 2018.
+- 1. Travel Journal or Travel Blog to be submitted to the instructor by January 31, 2019.
 You are required to keep a travel journal that you organize in a way that works best for you.
 Journaling is a very private thing.
 You may find that you write every day, or you may decide to write once every 2-3 days, but in more detail.
 Some students prefer to combine writing and scrapbooking.
 It's up to you to do what works best.
 There is no right way or wrong way to keep a journal.
 The instructor will keep your journal contents confidential!
 It will be shared only if you decide you want it to be shared. - 2.
-Participation in an ongoing Threaded Discussion on Canvas is required as part of the class participation.
-The ongoing threaded discussion is focused on

-Empowerment through Community Engagement and Development which is the overall theme and title of the Mexico Study Abroad Program.
-There are readings on Community Engagement that will be useful for reflection and analysis of our experiences, the programs that you are visiting, and the interventions that are used in Mexico, and more specifically the Merida and the Yucutan.
+Participation in an ongoing Discussion on Canvas.
+The discussion is focused on Empowerment through Community Engagement and Development which is the overall theme and title of the Mexico Study Abroad Program.
+There are readings in Canvas on Community Engagement that will be useful for reflection and analysis of our experiences, the programs that you are visiting, and the interventions that are used in Mexico, and more specifically the Merida and the Yucutan.

-3. Final Paper 8-10 pages: This is a paper that you will write that will provide the instructor with the opportunity to evaluate how well you achieved selected course objectives through a guided assignment.
-The due date is January 31, 2018.
+3. Final Paper 8-10 pages: This is a paper that you will write that will provide the instructor with the opportunity to evaluate how well you achieved selected course objectives through a research guided assignment.
+The due date is January 31, 2019.